AWS VPN

 3. Configure an IPsec VPN connection, and provide the users with the configuration details.
 Create a public subnet in your VPC, and place your application servers in it.
 (Instances still in public subnet are internet accessible)

 4. Configure an SSL VPN solution in a public subnet of your VPC, then install and configure SSL VPN client software on all user computers.
 Create a private subnet in your VPC and place your application servers in it.
-(Cost effective and can be in private subnet as well)
+(Cost effective and can be in private subnet as well.
+Note: AWS Client VPN is the managed alternative for this use case.)

 5. You are designing a connectivity solution between on-premises infrastructure and Amazon VPC Your server’s on-premises will De communicating with your VPC instances You will De establishing IPSec tunnels over the internet You will be using VPN gateways and terminating the IPsec tunnels on AWS-supported customer gateways.
 Which of the following objectives would you achieve by implementing an IPSec tunnel as outlined above?
 (Choose 4 answers) [PROFESSIONAL]